A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 4. On the time ambiguity and the absolute energy of Schr odinger's cat.

 If we now insert the values taken for $L=10 \unit{\mu m}$, $a=4.75 \unit{\mu m}$, $b=5 \unit{\mu m}$ and $M=2.6*10^{-12} \unit{kg}$ in the previous section, we find that after a time of $t=75 \unit{\mu s}$ the phase $\phi^{\star}$ has reached a value of $2\pi$.
 This timescale is very much like the scale that Penrose arrived at with his analysis.

 Although our Gedanken experiment departs from a Newtonian, non-relativistic limit we would like to point out that the above expression is invariant under a Lorentz boost.
-The phase difference discussed here, should not depend on the fact whether the experiment is observed by a spectator which moves in a frame with a velocity $v$ relative to our 'cat'.
-This is an issue especially since we have to explicitly invoke the relativistic energy $E^{\star}$ to arrive at the above expression.
+The phase difference discussed here, should not depend on whether or not the experiment is observed by a spectator which moves in a frame with a velocity $v$ relative to our 'cat'.
+This is an issue, especially since we have to explicitly invoke the relativistic energy $\Delta E$ to arrive at the above expression.
 The expression $(\epsilon_a-\epsilon_b)\Delta E = \frac{\Delta T_a-\Delta T_b}{T_0} \Delta E$ is Lorentz invariant because to an outside observer, who sees the clock fly by at a velocity $v$, the energy $\Delta E=Mc^2$ increases to $\Delta E^{\prime}=\Delta E / \sqrt{1-\frac{v^2}{c^2}}$, while the clock without the masses will appear to tick more slowly, $T_0$ becoming $T_0^{\prime}=T_0 / \sqrt{1-\frac{v^2}{c^2}}$, thereby decreasing the value of $\epsilon_a-\epsilon_b$.
 These two effects exactly cancel because $T_0$ is in the denominator.
-Finally, because $\Delta T_a-\Delta T_b$ does not depend on $v$, the expression for $\phi^{\star}$ is Lorentz invariant.
+Finally, note that the expression for $\Delta T_a-\Delta T_b$ contains the gravitational potential $\Phi(r)$, which is not a Lorentz scalar.
+In the limit where the logarithm $\ln{\frac{b}{a}}$ in Eqn. \ref{Deltatijden} can be written as $\frac{b-a}{a}$ both lengths $b-a$ and $a$ in the fraction will be Lorentz contracted in the same way and thus the expression for $\phi^{\star}$ is Lorentz invariant.